How to Clean Your Bike Efficiently without removing the wheels in 7 steps: a practical Guide

 Any 10–20L bucket will do.
 Just make sure it’s clean.
 No old sand or grime hiding at the bottom from your last go.

 For soap, I keep it simple.
 A splash of classic dish soap in warm water does the trick.
 Sure, some will say dish soap can damage seals or paint over time, but in my experience, it’s been totally fine.
-That said, if you want to go full bike nerd, you can opt for a specialist cleaner like the Badass Bubbles from Dynamic Bike Care.

 a big bucket of soapy water ready for a quick way to clean your bike